bheap/scala-silk/README.md

 ### Views

 Without a view, or views, there is no website or webapp or set of web services.
-Views are the epicentre with Synapse.
+Views are the epicentre with Silk.

-In Synapse we like like all views to be constructed to they render independently from the template.
-Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'synapse-view'.
+In Silk we like like all views to be constructed to they render independently from the template.
+Start with valid html and body elements, then ensure everything you want to be pulled in as the view is in a div tag with id 'silk-view'.

 ## Setup

 ### The easy way

-Ensure synapse.jar and synapse are in ~/bin.
+Ensure silk.jar and silk are in ~/bin.

-    >synapse build
+    >silk build

 This will wrap and bundle your site, the output of which will be in the 'site' folder.

 ### The hard way

-So, now we understand Synapse templates and views, how do we run our site ?
+So, now we understand Silk templates and views, how do we run our site ?
 Simple, we merge the template into our views with a simple tool 'GiftWrap'.

-    >cd $SYNAPSE_HOME
+    >cd $SILK_HOME
     >sbt
-    >project synapse-tools
+    >project silk-tools
     >console
-    >import com.bheap.synapse.tools.GiftWrap
+    >import com.bheap.silk.tools.GiftWrap
     >val gw = new GiftWrap("default.html", "html")
     >gw.wrap